junxit/us-congress-code/title-16/chapter-7/sec-718o.md

 ### Amendments

 2023—Par.
 (1).
 Pub.
 L. 118–25, § 2(b)(1), substituted “Migratory Bird Hunting and Conservation Stamp required under the Migratory Bird Hunting and Conservation Stamp Act (16 U.S.C.
 718a et seq.) that is printed” for “Federal migratory-bird hunting and conservation stamp required under the Act of March 16, 1934 (16 U.S.C.
-718a et seq.) (popularly known as the “Duck Stamp Act”), that is printed”.
+718a et seq.) (popularly known as the ‘Duck Stamp Act’), that is printed”.
 Par.
 (3)(F).
 Pub.
 L. 118–25, § 2(b)(2), added subpar.
 (F).

 ### Statutory Notes and Related Subsidiaries